tomosh22/practical-1/doc/reflection.md

+**Python**

+I have used python in the past during both my GCSEs and A Levels, it is a very versatile and easy to use programming language and I will continue to use it in the future

 **Pycharm IDE**

 Pycharm was the IDE I used for all of my A-Level python work so I am quite familar with it.
 I am comfortable with the idea of projects